atsansone/website/src/content/ui/animations/staggered-animations.md

 ### Watch the video

-To watch this example in action, watch the following video.
+To experience this example in action, watch the following video.

 <iframe width="560" height="315" src="{{site.yt.embed}}/0fFvnZemmh8" title="Watch this example of a staggered animation in Flutter" {{site.yt.set-short}}></iframe>